TainaIsabela/NetflixClone/README.md

 - [x] Original Netflix Movies
 - [x] Movies divided into categories: romance, action, etc.
 - [x] List scroll arrows
-### 💻 Project

-UI Clone of the streaming service - Netflix, using the fundamental API by The Movie Database.
-This project was developed during the live given by Professor Boenick Lacerda.

 ### ✅ Demonstration
 ![Screenshot_1](/imgs/Screenshot_1.jpg "Screenshot_1")![Screenshot_2](/imgs/Screenshot_2.jpg "Screenshot_2")